TallKite/linnstrument-firmware/README.md

 *Details: Beware, if the column offset is 2 and the row offset is an even number, you lose half the notes and only get a whole-tone scale.
 In general, the column offset and the row offset should not have any common factors.
 If they do, both offsets will be displayed in red.*

 *Playing melodies with pitch bending can be tricky.
-A 1mm slide normally bends the pitch about 6¢.
-But an offset of +2 makes it 12¢, +3 makes it 18¢, etc. Thus to play in tune with a large column offset you may need both Pitch/X Quantize and Pitch/X Quantize Hold to be on.
+An offset of +2 changes the bend slope from 6¢/mm to 12¢/mm, +3 makes it 18¢/mm, etc.  Thus to play in tune with a large column offset you may need both Pitch/X Quantize and Pitch/X Quantize Hold to be on.
 (But if your column offset is +2, setting Quantize on and Quantize Hold off lets you play the skipped notes fairly accurately by sliding into the gap between pads.
-In fact, you can play 24edo quartertones on a normal 12edo LinnStrument fairly easily this way.)*
+In fact, you can easily play 24edo quartertones on a normal 12edo LinnStrument this way.)*

 *You can also use mismatched bend ranges.
-For example, set your LinnStrument to 24 semitones and your synth to 12 semitones.
-Now sliding by 1 pad bends by 1 semitone, as usual.
-Bends are easier to control, but when you slide up to a note and then play it again without sliding, the bent pitch won't match the unbent pitch.
+With a column offset of +2, set your LinnStrument's range to twice your synth's range.
+Now the bend slope is the usual 1 semitone/pad.
+Bends are easier to control, but slides are inconsistent.
 So this method works best when only small bends are used.*

-*In the Octave/Transpose screen, "transpose lights" tranposes by columns not semitones.
-For example, if your column offset is 2, transposing the lights by 1 shifts everything over 1 column, changing the pitch of each pad by 2 semitones.*
+*In the Octave/Transpose screen, "Transpose Lights" tranposes by columns not semitones.
+If your column offset is +2, transposing the lights by 1 shifts everything over 1 column, changing the pitch of each pad by 2 semitones.*

 PER-SPLIT ROW OFFSETS